gowrath/johnbdev/README.md

 Hi!
 If you're reading this, you are viewing a professional profile that was created using **Gatsby.js**.

-Gatsby is a static site generator that uses React.
+Gatsby is a static site generator that uses React and GraphQL

 Here is my web app hosted by Google Cloud Platform: